 Contributing Code

-Andor's Trail is developed as open-source, roughly meaning that anyone can help add content to the game.
-If you are experienced with development, you are welcome to help in adding code to the game.
+Andor's Trail is developed as open source, meaning anyone can help add content to the game.
+If you are experienced in development, you are welcome to help add code to the game.

 The source code for Andor's Trail is available in Git from this page.